Owen O'Shiel: Early career

 In 1618, O'Shiel was recorded leaving Ireland for the Spanish Netherlands.
 In the Spanish Netherlands, O'Shiel was appointed as chirurgeon-doctor to the army of sovereigns Albert VII and Isabella.
 O'Shiel also studied medicine at the University of Douai (which then belonged to the Spanish Netherlands) and remained at Douai for three years.

 O'Shiel's extensive education was duly noted, and he was quickly nominated chief of the busy royal hospital in Mechelen, where he worked for twelve years.
 It is unclear whether this was during his time in the Spanish Netherlands in the 1610s or 1630s.

 Feeling homesick, he attempted to return to Ireland in 1621, but was detained at Dover in southern England.
 As a devout Catholic, he refused to take an oath of allegiance to England's Protestant King James I. A contemporary record states that O'Shiel was dressed very shabbily and had little money (30 shillings), but he was eventually released and made his way back to Ireland.
 He settled in Dublin.

 Back in Ireland, O'Shiel cured a seriously ill woman who had been left for dead by many other doctors.
 Though her identity is unknown, it is apparent she was a person of great significance, as O'Shiel's services suddenly became highly in-demand by both fellow physicians and potential patients - particularly the Leinster nobility.
 This did not extend to members of the Anglo-Irish Protestant Ascendancy, who preferred Protestant physicians aligned with the Crown.
 Nevertheless, O'Shiel's expertise became well-known, making him a celebrity throughout Ireland.
 He became known as the "Eagle of Doctors" ("Iolar na nDochtúirí").
 O'Shiel received an annual pension from the Leinster nobility which would have allowed him financial independence.

 Military career

-By 1631, O'Shiel had returned to the Spanish Netherlands and become the doctor to the Earl of Tyrone's regiment, a position he held for at least two years.
+By 1631, O'Shiel had returned to the Spanish Netherlands and become the doctor to the regiment of Shane O'Neill, 3rd Earl of Tyrone, a position he held for at least two years.
 In 1638, he was doctor to the regiment of Owen Roe O'Neill.
 O'Shiel may have been present at the Siege of Arras in 1640.